LittleFlyingSheep/P-LocalAFT/examples/captions_of_examples.md

 Example 1:
   - AAC metheds:
     - P-Transformer: wind chimes chime wind chimes chime wind chimes clang wind chimes tinkle wind chimes and wind chimes tinkle wind chimes chime
+    - P-GlobalAFT: wind chimes clang together in the wind as the wind blows
     - P-LocalAFT: wind chimes clang together as *people talk* in the background
   - Ground Truth:
     - Original caption 1: a wind chime is making noise while *people are talking* in the background